mckellardw/scMuscle/README.md

 # scMuscle

-## The Cornell Single-Cell Muscle Project (scMuscle) aims to collect, analyze, and provide to the research community skeletal muscle transcriptomic data.
+## The Single-Cell Muscle Project (scMuscle) aims to collect, analyze, annotate, and provide to the research community skeletal muscle transcriptomic data.
+This includes tools to visualize and re-analyze these data in a consistent and repeatable manner.

 ![Figure1](./high_res_figures/Fig1_scMuscle.png)

 We used more than 100 single-cell and single-nucleus RNA sequencing datasets, from 14 different research groups, to build an integrated transcriptomic reference of murine skeletal muscle.